 From the following, you will learn a whole lot about the mysterious existence of the Chinese dragon.

-Chinese Dragon: A Being That Doesn’t Exist in Real World
+Chinese Dragon: A Being That Not Existed

-It may come as a surprise to learn that the Chinese dragon didn’t (doesn’t) actually exist in a biological sense; or, more rigorously, that there is no evidence that it has ever existed – perhaps there is, but it hasn’t been found yet.
+It may come as a surprise to learn that the Chinese dragon didn’t (doesn’t) actually exist in a biological sense.
+Or, more rigorously, that there is no evidence that it has ever existed – perhaps there is, but it hasn’t been found yet.

 So, realistic Chinese dragon has not been found yet.